 - Embryo freezing: Fertilized eggs are cryopreserved and banked for postponed implantation.

 - Ovarian tissue freezing and transplantation: An ovary (or part of an ovary) is surgically removed and cryopreserved.
 While this procedure was once experimental, it no longer is.
 It's a proven treatment.
-There have been more than 10 successful such procedures in Kansas City to date.
+We have completed more than 10 successful procedures of this type.

 - Medical treatments for fertility preservation: We use the most up-to-date reproductive technology for fertility preservation.

 Our comprehensive laboratory performs all aspects of andrology and embryology services.